JHBMSDUG/JHBMSDUG.github.io/index.md

-# JHBMSDUG
-Coding with the JHB Microsoft Developer community

 ## Join our Developer User Group

 Looking for a community of fellow developers?
 Then our Developer User Group or DUG for short.